Emmotes/ic_spoilers/docs/yorven.md

     "id": 2312,
     "flavour_text": "",
     "description": {
-        "desc": "Yorven gains the Debuff role and any enemy he has attacked takes $amount% additional damage from all Champions each time it attacks a member of the formation, stacking multiplicatively up to 25 times."
+        "desc": "Yorven gains the Debuff role and any enemy he has attacked takes $(not_buffed amount)% additional damage from all Champions each time it attacks a member of the formation, stacking multiplicatively up to 25 times."
     },
     "effect_keys": [
         {